simomoji/Wan-Lin/README.md

 # Hi there, I'm Lin Wan 👋

-I am currently a sophomore majoring in **Software Engineering** at **Nanjing University of Posts and Telecommunications (NJUPT)**.
+I am currently a sophomore majoring in Software Engineering at Nanjing Tech University (NJTECH)..
 I am passionate about backend development, distributed systems, and the cloud-native ecosystem.

 ### 🔭 Currently Learning
 - Advanced Data Structures and Algorithms